cssinjs/jss/readme.md

 1. Cascading style sheets [do not scale](http://www.phase2technology.com/blog/used-and-abused-css-inheritance-and-our-misuse-of-the-cascade/).
 There are some solutions like [bem](http://bem.info/) which solve this problem, however they introduce an overhead of writing long class names.
 Here is how [true namespaces](http://kof.github.io/jss/examples/namespace/index.html) can look like in jss.

-1. We often need to calculate layouts in javascript.
-For this we often need to access properties defined in stylessheets.
-Jss allows us to do it easy and without DOM round trip by giving us a [direct access](http://kof.github.io/jss/examples/commonjs/index.html) to values and variables from javascript allows
+1. We often need to calculate layouts in javascript and we need to access properties defined in stylessheets.
+Jss allows us to do it easy and without DOM round trip by giving us a [direct access](http://kof.github.io/jss/examples/commonjs/index.html) to css values.

 1. Its up to you whether to put some styles via stylesheet or to [apply them directly](http://kof.github.io/jss/examples/jquery/index.html) to the element.